manishkumar632/resume_analyzer/README.md

 For major changes, please open an issue first to discuss what you would like to change.

-I've attached the <a href="https://github.com/deepakpadhi986/AI-Resume-Analyzer/blob/main/RESUME%20ANALYSER%20SYNOPSIS.pdf">synopsis</a> of the project

 If you want the full report of project `it's FREE`

 ## Acknowledgement 🤗